 Here’s a quick tip: Keep in mind, that SEO rankings won’t typically support things that a business doesn’t actually do.
 Use a program like SEMRush to see what Google thinks the business is good at, then tweak your messaging from there.

 4. You’re ignoring your mobile audience.

-This is an especially big sin for service based B2Bs.
-We have a tendency to think that if you don’t have any mobile traffic, that you don’t need to worry about mobile when it comes to developing their website.
+This is an especially big sin for service-based B2Bs.
+We have a tendency to think that if you don’t have any mobile traffic, you don’t need to worry about mobile when it comes to developing their website.
 I won’t cram a bunch of relevant mobile usage stats down your throat (but just know there are a ton and I totally could).
-However, I will say that if you don’t have a mobile friendly site & aren’t getting mobile traffic, it isn’t because you don’t have customers searching on mobile, it’s because Google is unlikely to rank you in mobile search (I know, shocking).
+However, I will say that if you don’t have a mobile-friendly site & aren’t getting mobile traffic, it isn’t because you don’t have customers searching on mobile, it’s because Google is unlikely to rank you in mobile search (I know, shocking).

 Also, even if you aren’t focused on mobile, you are likely focused on email.
 And remember, when you send out an email and it’s being opened & clicked through on a mobile device (which the majority are), the email landing page needs to be mobile friendly or your email ROI will plummet.

 5. Your blog is not on your website.